Emmett Till’s relatives lead protest to home of his accuser

 Ms Bryant “lit a torch to that false accusation” that led to Till’s murder, Mr Barnett said.

-Speaking to the Courier Journal, Mr Bryant said that old age should not spare Ms Bryant from being held criminally accountable.
+Speaking to the Courier Journal, Mr Barnett said that old age should not spare Ms Bryant from being held criminally accountable.

-“In this country don’t matter if you’re 87, 97 or a 107, you do wrong, then you need to face that elephant in the room.
-And that’s getting justice,” Mr Bryant told the news site.
+“In this country don’t matter if you’re 87, 97 or 107, you do wrong, then you need to face that elephant in the room.
+And that’s getting justice,” Mr Barnett told the news site.

 Till’s cousin Priscilla Sterling told the Courier Journal that “justice was never served”.